absmach/supermq-docs/docs/authorization.md

 Like domains, groups also have roles.
 A user has access to a group if they create it, are assigned as a group role member, are added to a domain with the group or have a role in a the parent group of the group.

 A user is able to perform actions on a group if they are members of a group role.
-Managing roles in groups is simila to managing roles in domains.
+Managing roles in groups is similar to managing roles in domains.

 To add a user to a group role, the process is as follows: